duckietown/docs-brown/book/doc-sky/70-motionplanning/10-assignment.md

 When you are done, use [this link]() to create your Motion Planning Github Repo.
 Commit and push the relevant files:

-- answers.txt
+- answers.md
 - All images, named by question number and